ponyfoo/articles/2016/10-18--modular-javascript-launches-soon/body.markdown

 ##### What else will launch that day? 🚀

-- An open-source GitHub repo, with all the contents I've written so far for Practical ES6, the first book in the series
+- An open-source GitHub repo, with all the contents I've written so far for Practical Modern JavaScript, the first book in the series
 - The HTML-based version of that same book
 - An official launch announcement here on Pony Foo with even more information